-The setup is deliberately Shakespearian in scope.
+The setup of Succession is deliberately Shakespearian in scope.
 Brian Cox embodies the majestic presence of Logan Roy with vulgar intensity, the king whose throne is the coveted prize among his children.
-Logan has built a vast empire from the ground up and now presides with a tightened fist over Waystar RoyCo,, a multimedia conglomerate encompassing, among other things, cable news, feature films, publishing, websites, theme parks. and cruise ships (this last one becomes key in the second season).
-Logan is getting on in years and his physical and mental health are in decline, but being the megalomaniac he is he struggles to admit his own mortality.
+Logan has built a vast empire from the ground up and now presides with a tightened fist over Waystar RoyCo,, a multimedia conglomerate encompassing, among other things, cable news, feature films, publishing, websites, theme parks. and cruise ships (this last one became key in a second season scandal that haunts the empire).
+Logan is getting on in years and his physical and mental health are in decline, but being the megalomaniac he is, he struggles to admit his own mortality.
 He’d rather run the company himself forever than see any of his children take over.
 But he can’t, and the evidence of that becomes increasingly hard to ignore.

 Adding to the drama are the rest of the family—both literal and corporate—taking sides, working against them, or simply trying to not get sliced up in the fray.
 Like Connor (Ruck), Logan’s eldest son from a previous marriage, whose ambitions lie mostly outside the company, including a quixotic campaign for president.
-Connor actually had a comparatively normal upbringing before Logan made it big, but that doesn’t mean he’s a good guy.
-He’s still a Roy through and through, which means he has as little self awareness and as many daddy issues as the rest of them.
+Connor actually had a comparatively normal upbringing before Logan made it big, but that doesn’t mean he’s a fair and balanced.
+He’s still a Roy, which means he has as little self awareness and as many daddy issues as the rest of them.

-Probably the most entertaining and absurdly funny scenes in the series are those between Tom (Macfadyen), Siobhan’s husband and an executive at RoyCo, and Greg (Braun), the grandson of Logan’s estranged brother, who comes to his great uncle for a job when he falls on hard times.
-Both of these guys are ambitious and opportunistic, but there’s no denying they owe their positions to nepotism.
+Probably the most entertaining and absurdly funny scenes in the series are those between Tom (Macfadyen), Shiv’s husband and an executive at RoyCo, and Greg (Braun), the grandson of Logan’s estranged brother, who comes to his great uncle for a job when he falls on hard times.
+Both of these guys are ambitious and opportunistic in their own ways, but there’s no denying they owe their positions to nepotism.
 Tom in particular feels insecure in his role within the family, and the more he tries to fit in the less they respect him.
 I don’t know who decided to keep throwing Macfadyen and Braun together, but whoever it was they deserve a raise, as every scene the two share is pure gold.